openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakejsonformdata.md

 public class Fakejsonformdata extends extends ApiClient implements [FakejsonformdataGet.GetOperation](../../paths/fakejsonformdata/FakejsonformdataGet.md#getoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/jsonFormData"

 ## Method Summary
 | Modifier and Type | Method and Description |